Ashwini-Kumar-Mahawar/AI-Voice-Agent/README.md

 - Open `index.html` in your browser.
 - Enter your text and hit **Generate Audio**.
-- Test out the **Echo Bot** by recording your voice and listening to playback!
-- Now supports uploading recorded audio to the backend!
-- Use Transcribe Audio to upload a file and see the transcribed text.
+- Use the **Echo Bot v2**:
+    - Record your voice
+    - Hear it back in a Murf AI voice
+    - See the recognized transcription

 ---

 ## 📸 Screenshots

-**🎯 Day 6 UI Preview**
+**🎯 Day 7 UI Preview**
-- ✅ Gradient UI with TTS, Echo Bot, and STT
+- ✅ Gradient UI with TTS, Echo Bot v2, and STT
+- ✅ Murf AI voice playback
 - ✅ Upload and transcribe audio with real-time spinner
 - ✅ Backend integrated with AssemblyAI